MickiusMousius/Rolio46Keyboard/doc/display.md

 # Introduction

-The display module provides an easy way for you to know if your Rolio halves are connected and talking to each other properly as well as your charge state and PC connection status.
+The display module provides an easy way for you to know if your Rolio46 halves are connected and talking to each other properly as well as your charge state and PC connection status.

-Whilst the displays are technically optional I'd not recommend building a Rolio without a display on each half.
+Whilst the displays are technically optional I'd not recommend building a Rolio46 without a display on each half.

 # Displays